Humboldt Current

 The Humboldt Current is a highly productive ecosystem.
 It is the most productive eastern boundary current system.
 It accounts for roughly 18-20% of the total worldwide marine fish catch.
 The species are mostly pelagic: sardines, anchovies and jack mackerel.
 The system's high productivity supports other important fishery resources as well as marine mammals (eared seals and cetaceans) and seabirds.
 Periodically, the upwelling that drives the system's productivity is disrupted by the El Niño-Southern Oscillation (ENSO) event, often with large social and economic impacts.

 The Humboldt has a considerable cooling influence on the climate of Chile, Peru and Ecuador.
-It is also largely responsible for the aridity of Atacama Desert in northern Chile and coastal areas of Peru and also of the aridity of southern Ecuador.
+It is also largely responsible for the aridity of the Atacama Desert in northern Chile and coastal areas of Peru and also of the aridity of southern Ecuador.
 Marine air is cooled by the current and thus is not conducive to generating precipitation (although clouds and fog are produced).